Code-Institute-Submissions/physics-code/README.md

     - Try out unique and random scenarios based on real world data for each of the five intersections with seven variables to use in their calculation;

     [![Physics Code test yourself scenario](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/user-stories/user-stories-testyourself-scenario.png "Physics Code first view random scenario for a given map")](https://pauld0051.github.io/physics-code/test_yourself.html)

+    - Discover a new way to measure small distacnes on Google Maps, this short seveon second animation shows how quickly this can be done;

     [![Gif from Gyazo](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/user-stories/user-stories-maps.gif "Physics Code first view map measurement animation")](https://pauld0051.github.io/physics-code/test_yourself.html)